 Round Trip Length: 3.8 miles

 This hiking trail is wide with an easy ascent.
-There are also no steep drop offs on either side, which makes it perfect for kids.
-Although there are no waterfalls or grand rock formations, this trails does follow a peaceful creek, which adds to the surrounding beauty.
+There are also no steep drop-offs on either side, which makes it perfect for kids.
+Although there are no waterfalls or grand rock formations, this trail does follow a peaceful creek, which adds to the surrounding beauty.

 Difficulty: Moderate

-The lower elevation of this trail makes it an excellent location for winter hiking, because it is less effected by snow and ice.
+The lower elevation of this trail makes it an excellent location for winter hiking because it is less affected by snow and ice.
 When many Smoky Mountain roads and trails, at higher elevations, are closed due to extreme weather conditions, Porters Creek Hiking Trail usually remains open.
 For any history buffs, this trail is home to a historic homestead and cemetery.
-The trail also ends at the gorgeous Fern Branch water fall.
+The trail also ends at the gorgeous Fern Branch waterfall.